Wild Honey Pie: Release and critical reception

 "Wild Honey Pie" was sequenced between "Ob-La-Di, Ob-La-Da" and "The Continuing Story of Bungalow Bill", on side one of the White Album.
-It was released as part of The Beatles on 22 November 1968 in the UK and on 25 November in the US.
+Apple Records released it as part of the White Album on 22 November 1968 in the UK and on 25 November in the US.
+A mono mix later surfaced, in 1990, on the CD Unsurpassed Masters, Volume 4.
+Three years later, it was issued on The Peter Sellers Tape, combined with a foot-tap count in and some additional comments.